fcrepo4-labs/fcrepo-api-x-demo/exercises/05-Ontologies_and_binding.md

 As we saw earlier, the PCDM extension operates over any repository objects that are a `pcdm:Object`.
 The [PCDM ontology](http://pcdm.org/models#Object) describes this concept, and properties that are relevant to it.
 Notice a property [hasFile](http://pcdm.org/models#hasFile);  It has a _domain_ of `pcdm:Object`.
 That is to say, a resource that has a `hasFile` property can be inferred to be a `pcdm:Object` according to the PCDM ontology.
 Let's explore how API-X can use this fact for extension binding.

 1. Create an object we want to bind the PCDM extension to.
 Earlier exercises had us creating an _images_ container and depositing images into it.
-If you don't still have these in your repository from the, add them.
+If you don't still have these in your repository from [exercise 1B](https://github.com/fcrepo4-labs/fcrepo-api-x-demo/blob/master/exercises/01-Resources_and_URIs.md#ex1b), add them.
 For the sake of this exercise, let's assume the container is <code>http://**localhost**/fcrepo/rest/images</code>, and it has a binary in it <code>http://**localhost**/fcrepo/rest/images/filename.jpg</code>

 2. Add a PCDM `hasFile` relationship to the container, which points to the image.
   * If using Fedora's UI, in the _Update Properties_ text box, scroll down to where you see `INSERT { }`.
 Between the brackets add the appropriate triples, so that it looks like this:  <code>INSERT {&lt;&gt; &lt;<span>http://pcdm.org/models#hasFile</span>&gt; &lt;<span>http://**localhost**/fcrepo/rest/images/filename.jpg</span>&gt;}</code>, and click _update_